OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 February 2010.md

 ## Cosmic Structure & Densities

 - Humanity previously engaged in "**technospirituality**."
-- This capability was lost due to regression and a change in the cosmic environment.
 - The cosmic vibrations are expected to change back soon.
 - Restoration of technospirituality is anticipated.

----

-## Earth Changes & Environmental Events

-- No significant discussion under this category.

 ---